 Wedding Photography in the Countryside, Devon

-Devon Wedding Photography doesn’t get more personal than a wedding on the farm where the bride, Natalie, grew up.
+Devon Wedding Photography doesn’t get more personal than a wedding on the farm where the bride grew up.

-If I could just copy you Natalie’s response to one of the night time photos by the tree here you’ll get an idea of who she is and how special this wedding was to her:
+If I could just copy you the bride’s response to one of the night time photos by the tree here you’ll get an idea of who she is and how special this wedding was to her:

 “HELLOOOOO FIONA!!!
 Photographer EXTRAORDINAIRE and all round STUPENDOUSLY BRILLIANT PERSON and FRIEND!!!!!!